top of page

 Please ask MP candidates to support this and encourage the councils in their areas to sign it.
 Forward any responses you receive (positive or negative) to divest.TW@assembly.org.uk so that we and the Divest Tyne & Wear campaign group can publicise the results of your lobbying.
 We want as many voters as possible to see who has supported the pledge and who has not.

-Background info about your council can be seen in a 2022 local election survey of council policies by campaign group Divest Tyne & Wear: link to homepage here (then please selected "Projects" dropdown).
-Since then, Gateshead Council and North Tyneside Council have written to Tyne & Wear Pension Fund with challenges to its current fossil fuel investments.
+Background info about your council can be seen in campaign group Divest Tyne & Wear: webpage here.
+Gateshead Council and North Tyneside Council have written to Tyne & Wear Pension Fund with challenges to its current fossil fuel investments.

 ANY QUESTIONS ABOUT MAKING SURE YOU CAN USE YOUR VOTE?